 There are various studies out there that say that the data analytics outsourcing market is rising by leaps and bounds.
 Some like this one by Market Research Report Search Engine predict the market for data analytics outsourcing to be valued at the staggering US $20.68 billion by 2026, recording a CAGR of 29.4%.
 Others forecast growth of between 15-20% CAGR.
-Read the 5 reasons why your organization needs outsourcing marketing analytics.
+Read why does your organization needs marketing analytics outsourcing?

 All of which only underlines the fact that outsourcing data analytics is something that companies, especially Small and Medium Businesses (SMBs) must not ignore.
 Why?
 There are several reasons, 5 of which we examine here.